CodeYourFuture/syllabus-archive/js-core-3/week-3/lesson.md

 // Uncaught ReferenceError: greeting is not defined
 ```

+Any time you use `{}`s (e.g. when you make an `if` statement, a `function`, or a loop), you're creating a new "block".
+You can even just add `{}`s in just to make a block.
 Variables declared using `let` are also block scoped, meaning that you are free to reuse a variable name within a block and it won't affect the outer variable.

 ```javascript
 let x = 1;